mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

 :::

-:::warning
+:::success
-You do not need to pass the `router` prop if you are using Next.js, since Toolpad Core has an AppProvider exported from `@toolpad/core/nextjs` that sets it up automatically.
+If you are using Next.js, use the `AppProvider` exported from `@toolpad/core/nextjs`.
+This automatically sets up the router for you and you do not need to pass the `router` prop.
 :::

 ## Slots